pulumi/pulumi-hugo/themes/default/content/resources/pulumi-101-fundamentals-python-and-docker/index.md

 ---
 # Name of the webinar.
 title: "Pulumi 101: Fundamentals with Python and Docker"
 meta_desc: "Learn the basics of Pulumi from projects to components.
-We’ll use Python and Docker to build, configure, and deploy a real-life, modern application with related infrastructure."
+We’ll use Python and Docker to build, configure, and deploy a real-life, modern application."

 # A featured webinar will display first in the list.
 featured: false